 Defrauding Donors and Honest Services Fraud

-A Campaign Legal Center and Axios investigation (here), can expand the public’s understanding corporations and lobbyists seeking benefits from the public purse.
+A Campaign Legal Center and Axios investigation (here), can expand the public’s understanding of corporations and lobbyists seeking benefits from the public purse.
 In New York State and City that purse involves billions of dollars in capital and operating funds that are quietly demanded by the private sector lobby to increase corporate profits and reduce risk.

 The Take newsletter from Represent US – NYC examines political leadership and agency corruption.
 The need for it is due in part to a 2010 Supreme Court case that allows corporations to spend unlimited money on political ads and the lobbyists to create them.
 This cases and others also narrowed the definition of corruption.
 Granting access to elected officials for wealthy donors is no longer considered corrupt as an example.